 She stands poised and serene on the sea rocks underneath a blustery sky.
-He stands confident and bold like a fashionable Fauntleroy against a golden grey garden.
-At first glance…they are similar in subject, stance and appearance.
-They are similar in color palette, context and composition… in attitude and affluence.
+He stands confident and bold, like a fashionable Fauntleroy against the backdrop of a golden grey garden.
+At first glance, they are similar in subject, stance and appearance.
+They are similar in color palette, context and composition, in attitude and affluence.
 But their sameness doesn’t stop there.
 Embedded beneath the patina of paint and brushstroke runs a strange series of coincidences and ironies that bind both painters and subjects together in an unusual web of wonder.

 If you walk into just about any antique shop today, you’ll most undoubtedly see the 18th century images of Pinkie and The Blue Boy reproduced in an assortment of different ways.
 Most commonly they peek out from behind matching frames of varying ages and styles like this…